aaronparker/image-customise/docs/install.md

 Settings for importing the Windows Customised Defaults as a Win32 package into Intune are maintained here: [App.json](https://github.com/aaronparker/image-customise/blob/main/App.json).
 This can be used with the [IntuneWin32AppPackager](https://github.com/MSEndpointMgr/IntuneWin32AppPackager) to automate import into Intune.

 ![Windows Custom Defaults as a Win32 application in Microsoft Intune](assets/img/intuneapp.jpeg)

+!!! note ""

+    To enable support for multiple languages, create multiple Win32 applications with different command lines - one for each required language.

 ## Download and Install